TechingCrewMatt/Visualforce-PlatformShiv/README.md

 # Visualforce-PlatformShiv
 Easily create Visualforce pages that are compatible with Salesforce Classic, Salesforce1, and Lightning Experience

+The unmanaged package can be downloaded directly into Salesforce at https://goo.gl/YOm4Y0.
+Otherwise, the manual installation instructions are below.

 Instructions:

 1. Download the PlatformShivJSBundle.zip.